Manual Course Guidelines in Canvas

 This guide outlines UIW’s approach to manually creating Canvas users and courses.
-These guidelines primarily serve the Office of Teaching, Learning, and Technology but are shared broadly to support others involved in course management.
+It is primarily maintained by the Office of Teaching, Learning, and Technology (OTLT), but is shared broadly to support others involved in course planning and administration.

-Used to build or test content for future academic courses.
-Faculty may request and receive multiple on an approved basis.
-These may be temporary and deleted after some time, but are renewable or preserved based on user request.
+Development Courses: Used to build content for future academic courses.
+Faculty may request multiple development shells; they may be temporary and cleared after a defined period.

 Course Creation Guidelines